-The Ultimate Guide to Reading the Star Wars Books
+The Ultimate Guide to Reading the Star Wars Books In Order

 There are canon novels, film novelizations, reference books, comics, books for young readers, roleplaying sourcebooks — and that’s not to mention all of the storylines depicted in the video games and TV series.
 Someone who’s just dipping their toe into the galaxy of Star Wars media will likely wonder: where should I start?

 We can’t blame you.
 The timeline of this epic space opera franchise has been notoriously jumpy since its conception in 1977, when the first movie, A New Hope, was released.
 While it might have been the first installment to hit the big screen, it’s actually the sixth movie chronologically.
 The first movie chronologically is The Phantom Menace — which was released in 1999.
-And the last one chronologically is the upcoming The Rise of Skywalker.
+And the last one chronologically is The Rise of Skywalker.

 But don’t worry, Reedsy Discovery to the rescue!
-To help you explore the vast frontier of Star Wars lit, we’ve put together a couple of different reading lists to choose from, depending on the sort of reading experience you’re looking for.
+To help you explore the vast frontier of Star Wars lit, we’ve put together a couple of different reading lists to choose from, depending on the sort of reading experience and order you’re looking for.

 So buckle up, because our first stop is...

-Books to read before The Rise of Skywalker
+Star Wars books in order before The Rise of Skywalker

 A quick note: you will notice that some of these books are labeled as “canon,” while others are marked “Expanded Universe.”
 The canon novels are part of the official storyline as established by Disney, while the Expanded Universe novels are considered additional knowledge — but not 100% canon.
 Learn more about the distinction in the “Star Wars canon books” section below!

 1) Master & Apprentice by Claudia Gray (canon)